Amca20/Ai-Contract-Analyzer-using-RAG-and-LLM/README.md

-# ⚖️ AI Contract Analyzer Using Hybrid RAG and LLM
+# ⚖️ AI Contract Analyzer Using Advanced RAG and LLM

 A localized, privacy-focused Legal Contract Analysis assistant explicitly built for the Malaysian legal context.
-This system utilizes a **Hybrid Retrieval-Augmented Generation (RAG)** pipeline to evaluate employment/commercial contract clauses against local statutes (e.g., Employment Act 1955).
+This system utilizes a **advanced Retrieval-Augmented Generation (RAG)** pipeline to evaluate employment/commercial contract clauses against local statutes (e.g., Employment Act 1955).
 It is engineered to mitigate critical RAG limitations such as statutory reference mismatches, context fragmentation, and LLM hallucinations through a rigorous two-stage retrieval mechanism.

 ---